Table of Contents

 Why 401ks Need an Assessment

-- If a plan has 121 or more balances, it must file Form 5500 with the financial statement.
+- 121 or more participants with balances → Must file Form 5500 with audited financial statements

 How to Help Clients Track 401k Audit Requirement

-Over 100.
-Do a quick calculation of the little equation.
-Contact Former Employees:
+Over 100?
+Do a quick calculation of the balance count.

-Remind former employees with large balances to familiarize themselves with their 401(k) accounts.
+- Remind former employees with larger balances to review their 401(k) accounts

 Update Plan Information: